 Quality of Education

-- Target setting and reviewing progress that's delivered through the tutorial programme
+- Target setting and reviewing progress

-- Effective use of school planners
+- Use of school planners and systems

-- Raising aspirations: Looking to the future by promoting our Sixth Form
+- Raising aspirations: Looking to the future

-Behaviour & Attitudes
+Behaviour and Attitudes

 Members of the Voice help to promote a culture where all students feel safe and display positive attitudes focusing on: